buehler/dotnet-operator-sdk/docs/custom-entities.md

     ```
     This command inspects the specified project, finds classes marked with `[KubernetesEntity]`, and generates the corresponding CRD YAML files in the `--output-path`.

-2.  **Source Generators:** The `KubeOps.Generator` package (typically included in new projects scaffolded by the CLI) uses [.NET Source Generators](https://learn.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview).
-It automatically generates CRD YAML during the build process.
+2.  **Source Generators (`KubeOps.Generator`):** The `KubeOps.Generator` package (typically included in new projects scaffolded by the CLI) uses [.NET Source Generators](https://learn.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview).
+This is the **recommended approach during development**, as it automatically generates CRD YAML during the build process whenever your entity definitions change.
 Look for generated files in your project's `obj/Generated/KubeOps.Generator/` directory (relative to the project file) after building.
+You can commit these generated CRDs or use them in deployment scripts.

-Typically, you'll use the CLI for ad-hoc generation or CI/CD pipelines, while the source generator provides continuous generation during development.
+Typically, you'll rely on the source generator for up-to-date CRDs during development and use the CLI command for specific tasks like exporting CRDs for a CI/CD pipeline or manual inspection.

 ## Resource Scope